 With lawyers licensed to practice in Texas, Louisiana, Mississippi, Alabama, and Florida, Thompson Coe is geographically capable to serve the legal needs of our clients throughout the region, and has extensive experience in several practice areas to provide successful solutions to their varied needs.

-Thompson Coe’s Marine Section provides comprehensive representation for the firm’s clients with maritime disputes.
+Thompson Coe’s Marine Litigation team provides comprehensive representation for the firm’s clients with maritime disputes.
 Our Marine attorneys have decades of experience representing clients in complex marine insurance issues, catastrophic loss claims, Jones Act claims, longshoremen’s claims, contractual indemnity disputes, cargo claims and breach of contract matters.

-Thompson Coe represents hundreds of motor carriers and transportation-related businesses in claims involving severe personal injury, wrongful death, and property damage resulting from trucking accidents.
+Thompson Coe’s Transportation Litigation team represents hundreds of motor carriers and transportation-related businesses in claims involving severe personal injury, wrongful death, and property damage resulting from trucking accidents.
 The firm also represents trucking companies and insurers in cargo loss and subrogation claims.
 Our clients include carriers ranging in size from long-haul carriers operating coast to coast with thousands of tractors to owner-operators with a single truck, along with the companies that insure them.

 Weather Related Catastrophe Litigation

 In recent years, major storms on the Gulf Coast such as Hurricanes Harvey, Katrina, Rita, Gustave, Ike, and Dolly led to a proliferation of high-volume property insurance litigation.
 After a catastrophe, insurers now face an onslaught of multi-media advertising brought by well-financed and organized plaintiff firms whose goal is to efficiently file a high volume of lawsuits based on the “mass tort” litigation model.